wendyshu/run-log/README.md

 ## Overview
 Web application for logging runs and tracking progress.
 Include http4s-based backend and React-based frontend.

+## Setup

+Run the backend server first, then the frontend web application.
+See the respective READMEs for details.

 ## Screenshots

 ### Login Screen